-- Director of Centre for World Cinema and Digital Cultures
+- Director of Centre for World Cinemas and Digital Cultures

 I am interested in film culture as it is broadly understood, particularly, though not exclusively, in the contemporary period, and particularly as it is manifested in Brazil.
 I am also interested in new approaches to cultural studies, and especially popular culture and the soft power of film.

-I currently supervise pg research projects on a much wider range of topics:
+I currently supervise, or have recently supervised pg research projects on a much wider range of topics:

 - Critical Discourse Analysis of Jair Bolsonaro’s tweets and facebook lives in relation to Brazil’s indigenous populations (Ben Simonsen)